VPeti1/GOSH/README.md

 # Difference between normal mode and fastmode

 ## Normal mode:
-    It world like a scripting environment
+    It works like a scripting environment or BASIC
 ## Fastmode
     Works like a regular shell